MicrosoftDocs/azure-dev-docs/articles/terraform/authenticate-script.md

 1. To log into an Azure subscription using a service principal, you first need access to a service principal.
 If you already have a service principal you want to use, you can skip to the next section.

-1. If you're creating a service principal from GitBash, set the `MSYS_NO_PATHCONV` environment variable.
+1. If you're creating a service principal from Git Bash, set the `MSYS_NO_PATHCONV` environment variable.
 (This step is not necessary if you're using Cloud Shell.)

     ```bash
     export MSYS_NO_PATHCONV=1